brucou/react-state-driven/README.md

 # Tips and gotchas
 - most of the time `intentSourceFactory` will just change the name of the event.
 You can perfectly if that makes sense, use `intentSourceFactory : x => x` and directly pass on the raw events to the machine as input.
-That is fine as long as the machine never have to perform an effect (this is one of the machine's contract).
+That is fine as long as the machine never has to perform an effect (this is one of the machine's contract).
 In our example, you will notice that we are doing `e.preventDefault`, so our example does not qualify for such a simplification of `intentSourceFactory`.
 Furthermore, for documentation and design purpose, it makes sense to use